M Search · Compensation Intelligence Report

 3.

-Layoffs / restructuring — post-acquisition or post-growth
+Layoffs / restructuring

 4.

-Culture / leadership decline
+Culture or leadership change

 5.

-Territory or quota resets — capped upside
+Territory and quota resets — capped upside

 6.